ankitraj4096/HabitFlow/HELP_SUPPORT.md

 - Restart your device
 - Update to the latest version

-**Problem: Push notifications not working**
+**Problem: Recurring task history not showing**
-- Go to Settings → Notifications and enable HabitFlow
-- Check that Battery Optimization is turned off
-- Restart the app
+- Tap the task to open the history page

-**Problem: Achievements screen not loading**
 - Check your internet connection
-- Pull down to refresh
-- Sign out and sign back in
-- Clear app cache and restart
+- Ensure the task is marked as "Daily Recurring"
+- Wait a few seconds for data to load

 ---